 Registration is the process by which a student selects a course or courses for academic credit for a term or semester.
 The registration process includes (1) selecting courses, (2) reserving space in the courses by making financial arrangements, and (3) paying for the courses.
 The awarding of academic credit, including the issuance of final grades, can only by done after all three steps are completed for the specified term or semester.
 Students are not allowed to attend classes for which they have not officially registered.
+Students who do not attend the first class session or log in as described above may be administratively dropped (see the Class Attendance section of this catalog).

 Adding a class is the process by which a student selects a course for academic credit for a specified term or semester and adds it to an already existing registration.
 A student adding a course to his or her schedule needs to follow all three steps listed above.
 Students are expected to complete their registration/adds by the first day of classes.
-To assure their seats, students must attend all of their classes during the first week of each term/semester.
+To assure their seats, students must attend all of their classes during the first week of each term or semester.